salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 ## Sample data

 In this module, we will use a spreadsheet file that contains historical weather information from Denver in September, 2013.
-The following import this weather data directly into a table variable:
+The following code imports this weather data directly into a table variable:

 ```matlab linenums="1" title="Load Weather Data"
 url = "https://raw.githubusercontent.com/salcedoe/MtMdocs/refs/heads/main/docs/matlabBasics/w2013.csv";
 T = readtable(url)
 ```

->you should end up with a table variable, *`T`*
+>You should end up with a table variable, *`T`*.

-*`T`* is a 30X23 table variable.
+*`T`* is a 30×23 table variable.
 Each row in the table contains the data from a given day in September 2013, while each column contains a different metric like Max or Min Temperature.

-We can see the names of all the Column Headers in the table (remember, these are called variables in the table) by access the VariableNames field in the Table Properties, as follows:
+We can see the names of all the Column Headers in the table (remember, these are called variables in the table) by accessing the VariableNames field in the Table Properties, as follows:

 ```matlab linenums="1"
 T.Properties.VariableNames'